 Through this article, we not only want to highlight the importance of PPC for small businesses but also provide some small business PPC ideas that will help you grow your business.

 What started off as a research project, turned out to be the bearer of all things “online search.”
-It may not have been the first search engine of its time, but today Google controls more than 85% of search traffic online.
+It may not have been the first search engine of its time, but today Google controls more than 85% of the search traffic online.
 The other 15% being controlled by Bing and Yahoo among other smaller players.

 For today’s purpose, this blog post automatically refers to PPC as a representation of Google’s pay-per-click online advertising model as it is known by skilled marketers.